rapidDevGroup/autoCMS/README.md

 <a href="..." class="auto-nav" autocms="home navigation">...</a>
 ```
 **NOTE:**
-* All auto-nav tags need as an autocms description attribute
+* All auto-nav tags needs an autocms description attribute
 * All navigation links that link to the same page and have the same text must have the same description